City, highway crews on standby to treat roads in Wichita

 WICHITA, Kan.
-(KSNW) – In the Wichita metro area, crews are on stand-by and ready to go at a moments notice to treat roads.
+(KSNW) – In the Wichita metro area, crews are on standby and ready to go to treat roads.

 Between the Kansas Department of Transportation and Wichita Public Works Department, there are 80 trucks ready to be out when the weather gets bad enough.